Mitchel34/2_Thesis_Codebase/docs/PROJECT_PLAN.md

 Owner: Mitchel Carson

 ## Summary
-- Hybrid transformer (Hydra v2) trained on NWM 2010–2020 with 2021 validation delivers ~10% RMSE improvement versus raw NWM; serves as current control experiment.
+- Hybrid transformer (Hydra v2) targeting NWM v2 data (train 2010–2018, val 2019, test 2020) will replace the earlier 2010–2022 control experiment once the refreshed run completes.
 - Trial 1 from the latest Optuna sweep is the new “run of record” for Watauga (RMSE 5.137, NSE 0.644, KGE 0.715); all writing/plotting now references this configuration.
 - Immediate milestone is completing the thesis/WRR draft—including publication-ready visualizations that compare NWM, LSTM, and Hydra for Watauga—and locking reproducible assets for that narrative.
 - Near-term scope is intentionally limited to Watauga; multi-site exploration is logged as future work once the single-site story is finalized.